The Need for Speed: Gameplay

 The premise of The Need for Speed involves racing in sports cars, including several exotic models and Japanese imports.
 The original 3DO version includes three point-to-point tracks, each divided into three stages; subsequent ports feature both the point-to-point tracks and new closed circuits.
 The Saturn and PlayStation versions include an additional three tracks.
 Traffic vehicles appear in races, and may be avoided by the player.
 Police pursuits are also a key gameplay mechanic, with the player ticketed or arrested if a police car succeeds in catching up with them.
-Players are arrested if they receive a third police ticket (or a second ticket in the Sega Saturn version).
-In the special edition, completing the tournaments (or entering a cheat) unlocks the "rally" mode, where car dynamics are changed to make for a faster "arcade" experience, as well as the "Warrior PTO E/2", a fictional jet-powered sports car.
+Players are arrested if they receive a third police ticket when they always stop immediately, or a second ticket when the police has to chase and forcefully stop the player (or a second ticket in the Sega Saturn version).
+In the special edition, completing the tournament once unlocks the Lost Vegas track, as well as the "Warrior PTO E/2", a fictional jet-powered sports car.
+Completing the tournament a 2nd time it will unlock the "rally" (where car dynamics are changed to make for a faster "arcade" experience) and mirrored mode.

 Except for the aforementioned Warrior, each car in the game comes with detailed specifications, history, audio commentaries and real-life videos, which would also be featured in subsequent games in the series, though this was omitted in later games.
 A replay feature allowed the player to view a saved race.
 Multiple camera views, playback speed and video navigation are offered.

 Multiplayer consists of a two-player head-to-head racing mode, which requires computers connected via modem.

 There are a total of six courses in the game (three in the 3DO version): City, Coastal, Alpine, Rusty Springs, Autumn Valley and Vertigo.
 Each is a distinctive environment.
 City, Coastal and Alpine have three sections each, while the others are circuit races.

 There is an extra track in the game, named Lost Vegas, which can be unlocked by winning all of the tracks above in tournament mode.
 A flag in the bottom right corner of the track's image indicates a victory in the menu to help the player keep up with the progress.